 v) What is the security architecture for application services in collaboration with Q7/17?

-f) What new security architecture and framework Recommendations are required for providing security solutions in the changing environment?
+f) What new security architecture and framework Recommendations are required for providing implementable security solutions in the changing environment, such as a zero trust approach?

 g) How should architectural standards be structured with respect to existing Recommendations on security?